dnidever/dlnpyutils/README.md

 # David Nidever's Python Utility Functions

 This package has a bunch of small functions that I find useful while working in python.
-Currently they are all in single package and module calls "dlnpyutils".
+Currently they are all in single package and module called "dlnpyutils".

 # Installation